Jamie (East Midlands)

 I went to a chemsex party.
 I don’t visit them often, maybe once or twice a year.
 A couple of days afterwards, I had a pain in my groin, sores in my mouth and discharge in my penis.

-Something was wrong, so I ordered a self-test HPV and STD profile kit online.
-I sent it off, and three or four days later, my results came back saying I had syphilis, and it also said I had gonorrhoea in my throat.
+Something was wrong, so I ordered a self-check STD profile kit online.
+I sent it off, and three or four days later, my test results came back saying I had two infections, and it also said I had gonorrhoea in my throat.

-I promptly informed the guys at the party and urged them to get HPV tested.
+I promptly informed the guys at the party and urged them to get HPV checked.
 They all took it well and appreciated my concern.

 I visited my local sexual health clinic for STD treatment.
 It’s convenient and easily accessible, and the treatment has minimal side effects.